Nlea/honc-challenge/README.md

 ## Commands for local development

-Run the migrations and (optionally) seed the database:
+Run the migrations and seed the database:

 ```sh
 npm run db:touch